REMEMBERING S. NAGARATNAM

 Despite old age while in Hadyai he found ways of promoting the best interests of the Cause.
-When ill health forced him to slow down, he resorted to his favourite area of service- translation of Bahá’í literature into Tamil.
+When ill health forced him to slow down, he resorted to his favorite area of service- translation of Bahá’í literature into Tamil.
 He spent his last days praying and going through the writings and communicating with his old friends through email, or visiting them in person whenever he was able to travel.
 His spiritual children from Malaysia made it a point to visit him often, including on his birthdays, and returned with an uplifted spirit.
 Towards the very end, Nagaratnam became bedridden, and this was the time when his wife Sammi sacrificed much for him by looking after him day and night.
 His precious soul ascended to the Abha kingdom on March 25, 2018 following a month of acute illness, plunging believers known to him into deep and inconsolable sorrow.
 He was laid to rest in a burial ground in the Thung Lung Chinese cemetery, some 20 kilometers south of Hadyai, South Thailand, thus enabling his bones to be buried overseas with his boots on as a pioneer.

 Nagaratnam was given a befitting and dignified send-off

 The Universal of Justice sent this message of condolence dated March 28, 2018 on his passing: